Automattic/mongoose/docs/guide.md

 const animalSchema = new Schema({ name: String, type: String }, {
   // Assign a function to the "methods" object of our animalSchema through schema options.
-  // this approach support auto typed instance methods then no need to create separate TS types. methods:{
+  // By following this approach, there is no need to create a separate TS type to define the type of the instance functions. methods:{
     findSimilarTypes(cb){
       return mongoose.model('Animal').find({ type: this.type }, cb);